Y0Coss/docs-fork/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 > [!primary]
 >
-> - Want to migrate an existing website to another hosting provider?
-Read our dedicated guide directly: [Migrating your website and associated services to OVHcloud](/pages/web_cloud/web_hosting/hosting_migrating_to_ovh).
+> - Want to migrate an existing website from another hosting provider?
+Read directly our dedicated guide: [Migrating your website and associated services to OVHcloud](/pages/web_cloud/web_hosting/hosting_migrating_to_ovh).
 > - You only want a simple homepage for your professional activity?
 Read our dedicated guide: [Web Hosting - Activate free 100M hosting](/pages/web_cloud/web_hosting/activate_start10m).

 ## Requirements

-- A [OVHcloud Web Hosting](/links/web/hosting) plan with at least one database available (apart from the free 100M hosting offer)
+- A [OVHcloud Web Hosting](/links/web/hosting) plan with at least one database available (apart from the free 100M hosting offer).
-- An email confirming that your web hosting plan has been set up
+- An email confirming that your web hosting plan has been set up.
-- A [domain name](/links/web/domains) and an associated DNS zone at OVHcloud
+- A [domain name](/links/web/domains) and an associated DNS zone at OVHcloud.
-- Access to the [OVHcloud Control Panel](/links/manager), in the section `Web Cloud`{.action}
+- Access to the [OVHcloud Control Panel](/links/manager), in the section `Web Cloud`{.action}.
-- Access to all these services (Web Hosting, Domain name, DNS zone) from a single OVHcloud account
+- Access to all these services (Web Hosting, Domain name, DNS zone) from a single OVHcloud account.

 ## Instructions